qmk/qmk_firmware/keyboards/kinesis/keymaps/insertsnideremarks/readme.md

 I use Colemak as my default layout.
 I've included QWERTY here as well.

 Additionally, I've added gaming/vanilla version of Colemak and QWERTY layouts.
-These layouts have limited access to the Function or Numbers layers, and are mainly used for gaming.
+These layouts have limited access to the Function or Numbers/Symbols layers, and are mainly used for gaming.

 Persistent default layer has been enabled for Colemak and QWERTY.
 The gaming/vanilla Colemak and QWERTY can be set as default layer, but will not be persistent.